KadirKarabacak/Forkify-App/README.md

  <img src="https://img.shields.io/badge/-JavaScript-black?style=flat&logo=javascript"/> <img src="https://img.shields.io/badge/-SCSS-pink?style=flat&logo=scss"/> <img src="https://img.shields.io/badge/-HTML5-E34F26?style=flat&logo=html5&logoColor=white"> <a href="https://parceljs.org/">![PARCEL](https://img.shields.io/badge/-PARCEL-orange?style=flat&logo=parcel")</a> <a href="https://forkify-api.herokuapp.com/v2"><img src="https://img.shields.io/badge/FORKIFYAPI-black"></a> <a href="https://tr.wikipedia.org/wiki/Model-View-Controller">![MVC](https://img.shields.io/badge/-MVC-white)</a>

 ###  Which features i do ❓
-<p> I used the MVC model so that the code could be better understood, refactoring more easily, and new features could be added much more easily. </p>
+* I used the MVC model so that the code could be better understood, refactoring easily, and new features could be added much more easily.
 * I used ***AJAX calls*** to interact with the API to get recipes and add recipe.
 * I divided all my view files to code different parts of the page separately.
 * I also created a common view file for my view files, which have similar codes.